21 Ways to Learn Spanish on Your Own at Home

 5. Test Your Verbs

 Conjugating verbs is one of the hardest-to-master grammar concepts in Spanish.
 So, constantly testing your mastery of verbs is not a bad idea.
-You can find many tools for this exercise online, this one is super easy to use.
+You can find many conjugation tools online to help with that.

 6. Set Your Devices to Spanish